 Hinkle Creek Pottery can be found in Mississippi, Alabama,Tennessee, Louisiana and Texas.
 Please stop in and visit with any of these stores that carry our pottery.

-"Rowan House" on Wick Street in the SOCO district of Downtown Historic Corinth, MS, is our newest store.
+"Rowan House" on Wick Street in the SOCO district of Downtown Historic Corinth, MS, is our hometown store.
 Emily McGrath is the wonderful owner of this unique treasure.
 (662)396-2299.

 "Vineyards Gifts" on Wiley Parker in Jackson, Tennessee is just south of I-40 off Highland Avenue.
 For lots of personalized gifts see Joy Meriwether.
 (731)-664-4300